2025-2026 Casper Test Dates for US Medical Schools

 New Casper test dates are released each year, generally in the spring, which is when the last possible dates from the previous application cycle conclude.
 You must sign up for a test date that matches the possible dates for the specific schools you’re applying to.

-If possible, schedule your Casper test sooner than later so that you’re not scrambling to complete the test last minute or during a packed interview season.
-Each school has its own deadline for when you must submit your Casper test by, but as with all aspects of your med school application, the last possible deadline is not the date you should follow.
+If possible, schedule your Casper test sooner rather than later so that you’re not scrambling to complete the test at the last minute or during a packed interview season.
+Each school has its own deadline for when you must submit your Casper test, but as with all aspects of your med school application, the last possible deadline is not the date you should follow.

 Check the specific rules of each school you are applying to in order to determine if Casper is a requirement of your primary or secondary application.
 Since medical schools move students through the application process on a rolling basis, it’s imperative you submit each section of your application as early in the process as possible.